 General

-Certain properties in this specification are defined to be “property bags”.
+Certain properties in this document are defined to be “property bags”.
 A property bag is an object (§3.6) containing an unordered set of properties with arbitrary names.

 The property names are hierarchical strings (§3.5.4).
 The components of the property names SHOULD be camelCase strings, but see Appendix D for exceptions.